What Is Fennel and How Can I Use It?

 How to Cut a Fennel Bulb

 Start by separating the bulb from the stalks and leaves (make sure to save them to use later!).
 Using a chef's knife, cut the bulb in half vertically.
 At this point, you can choose whether or not to remove the triangular core from each half.
 Leaving it in will give you thicker slices, while removing it will make skinnier strips.
+The core may be a bit tougher than the rest of the bulb, so if you're eating fennel in a raw preparation, you may want to cut out the core.
 Then thinly slice the bulb either lengthwise, following the line from top to bottom, or crosswise (horizontally), to create half-moon–shaped pieces.
 You can also dice the bulb as you would an onion.

-If you're using raw fennel in a salad, try making thin ribbons, which are pleasant to eat and help distribute vinaigrette evenly.
-You can either run each half of the bulb over a mandoline, or cut strips with a Y-shaped vegetable peeler.
+If you're using raw fennel in a salad, try making thin ribbons with a peeler or shaving it on a box grater.
+You can also run each half of the bulb over a mandoline.
 Here are a few fennel salads to try:

 How to Cook Fennel